Cleaning your horse’s ears

 - I start with my fingertips and feel around the entire ear, inside and out, to check for ticks, lumps, aural plaques, scabs, and anything new.

-To “clean” the ears, I still use a slightly damp, soft towel to rub inside the ears to check for lumps, bugs, ticks, etc.
+- To “clean” the ears, I still use a slightly damp, soft towel to rub inside and wipe down the outside of the ear.

-- You can also use grooming gloves or two-sided rubber curry comb to lightly curry the ears.
-Many horses appreciate this, many do not!
-For horses that have clipped ears, I will do the same and be much more diligent about using a roll-on (not spray) fly repellent.
-Spray fly repellents can end up in eyes and sensitive noses.
+- I will do the same for horses with clipped ears and be much more diligent about using a roll-on (not spray) fly repellent.
+Spray-on fly repellents can end up in the eyes and sensitive noses.
 An alternative to roll-on fly repellent would be to spray a cloth and wipe bug protection on your horse’s ears.

 Your horse needs to tolerate ear handling.
 It may take a while to train him, but it’s worth it.